Probabilistic Consensus on Feature Distribution for Multi-robot Systems with Markovian Exploration Dynamics: Exploration and Information Fusion Strategy

 The occupancy vector for each robot indicates its estimate of the nodes that are occupied by features.
-The feature PMF, or \textit{occupancy distribution}, estimated by robot $a$ at time $k$ from its own sensor measurements,
+The feature PMF, or \textit{occupancy distribution}, estimated by robot $a$ at time $k$ from its own sensor measurements \revfin{is defined as:}

-We denote $\theta^{ref}(s)$ as the \textit{reference occupancy vector} that is being estimated by all the robots, defined as follows:
+\revfin{Here, $f^{a}_{k}(s)$ also represents the \textit{opinion} \cite{degroot1974reaching} of robot $a$ at time $k$ for the occupancy distribution.} We denote $\theta^{ref} \in \mathbb{R}^{1 \times S}$ as the \textit{reference occupancy vector} that is being estimated by all the robots, defined as follows: